 Possibly the most famous dish to come out of Sichuan, mapo tofu is one of those 'final meal' dishes we don’t think we could ever get sick of.
 A bowl of this over warm steamed rice is the ultimate comfort food.
 This version, made with shiitake mushroom instead of the usual pork or beef, is actually one of the deepest, most flavorful we’ve ever had.

 The secret is of course, is in the sauce.
-You'll need a good doubanjiang (fermented fava bean paste) and Sichuan Chili Crisp.
-We recommend using our three year aged doubanjiang but diluting a bit with a regular one like this, as un-aged doubanjiang has a brighter, redder color while the aged has much deeper flavor.
+You'll need a good doubanjiang (fermented fava bean paste - this is important!), Sichuan Chili Crisp, fermented black beans and Sichuan pepper (our Tribute Pepper is the finest available on the market anywhere).
+We recommend using our premium three year aged doubanjiang but mixing with a regular one like this, as un-aged doubanjiang has a brighter, redder color while the aged has much deeper flavor.
 So if the recipe calls for 2 tbsp of doubanjiang, use 1 tbsp of aged, and 1 tbsp of regular.

 300g tofu cut into cubes (I prefer the texture of softer tofu but regular works as well)